aarongustafson/jekyll-webmention_io/docs/index.md

 Which brings us to this gem, which integrates Jekyll with webmention.io to receive and display webmentions, while also providing functionality for sending webmentions to supported sites.

+Note: To use this plugin you'll need to sign up at webmention.io, which will require setting up [IndieAuth](https://indieweb.org/IndieAuth) for your site.

 # Setting up the plugin

 A basic installation and setup of the plugin is pretty straightforward and involves the following steps: